-13. AGENCY RECOMMENDATIONS.
+14. AGENCY RECOMMENDATIONS.

-A. The County Subdivision Committee consists of LA County Planning and the County Departments of Public Works, Fire, Parks and Recreation, and Public Health.

-Based on the Vesting Tentative Tract Map dated January 22, 2019, the Subdivision Committee recommended clearance to public hearing with conditions.

-14. Pursuant to Sections 21.16.070 (Notice of Public Hearing) and 21.16.075 (Posting), of the County Code, Staff properly notified the community of the public hearing by mail, and newspaper (Daily Journal), and property posting.
+- A. The County Subdivision Committee consists of LA County Planning and the County Departments of Public Works, Fire, Parks and Recreation, and Public Health.
+Based on the Vesting Tentative Tract Map dated January 22, 2019, the Subdivision Committee recommended clearance to public hearing with conditions. - 15.
+LEGAL NOTIFICATION.
+Pursuant to Sections 21.16.070 (Notice of Public Hearing) and 21.16.075 (Posting), of the County Code, Staff properly notified the community of the public hearing by mail, and newspaper (Daily Journal), and property posting.
 Additionally, Staff posted the Project case materials and hearing notice on LA County Planning's website.
-On November 12, 2024.
-Staff mailed a total of 90 Notices of Public Hearing out to all property owners as identified on the County Assessor's record within a 1,000-foot radius from the Project Site.
+On November 12, 2024, and again on December 19, 2024, Staff mailed a total of 90 Notices of Public Hearing out to all property owners as identified on the County Assessor's record within a 1,000-foot radius from the Project Site.
 This mailing also included seven notices to those on the courtesy mailing list for the West Athens-Westmont Zoned District and to any additional interested parties.